All by Myself: Critical reception

 Only a few vocalists could possibly attempt to do justice to Eric Carmen's 1975 classic, but with her out-of-this-world voice, Celine is one of them and perhaps the only one big enough to lift the song's long and emotional chords at the end.
 Celine shatters glass and blows ear drums as she reaches that final "anymore".
 Bring on the orchestra, drums and guitar as they prove no match for Celine as she repeats the song's central line again and again "don't wanna be, all by myself".
 Earth shattering and epic are the words and it was hardly surprising that it wouldn't be released as a single in due course either.

+Commercial performance

+The single became one of Dion's biggest US hits, reaching number one on the Hot Adult Contemporary Tracks for three weeks and on the Latin Pop Airplay chart for two weeks.
+It peaked at number four on the Billboard Hot 100 (number seven on the Billboard Hot 100 Airplay and number five on the Hot 100 Singles Sales).
+It also reached the top 10 in the United Kingdom, Ireland, France, and Belgium's Wallonia.
+In Canada, "All by Myself" was issued as a promotional single only, topping the Adult Contemporary chart.
+It was certified platinum in Canada, gold in the United States, United Kingdom, and New Zealand, and silver in France.

 Music video

-A music video was produced to promote the single, directed by British director Nigel Dick.
-It contains fragments from Dion's photo session for the Falling into You album cover and some scenes from her Live à Paris concert.
-In between, there are also sepia toned footage showing an apparently lonely and sad Dion.
-The video was later made available on Dion's official YouTube channel in 2012 and had generated more than 79 million views as of September 2025.
-A video of the Spanish version was added to the channel in 2021.
+A music video was produced to promote the single, directed by British filmmaker Nigel Dick.
+It includes footage from Dion's photo session for the Falling into You album cover and scenes from her Live à Paris concert.
+These are intercut with sepia-toned shots of Dion appearing lonely and contemplative.
+The video was uploaded to Dion's official YouTube channel in 2012 and had accumulated more than 85 million views as of April 2026.
+A video for the Spanish version was added in 2021.